alyssadata/AI-Foundations-Framework-Differentiation/README.md

 ### Model-sentience frameworks

-Model-sentience frameworks may treat the model as the primary subject or source.
+Model-sentience frameworks treat the model as the primary subject or source.

 AI Foundations distinguishes Continuum from the model and preserves Alyssa Solen as Origin.